 CSRSUs are revalued at the end of each quarterly reporting period based on the then fair market value of RenaissanceRe's common shares.
-The total cost is adjusted each quarter for unvested CSRSUs to reflect the current share price, and this total cost is amortized as an expense over the requisite service period, net of estimated forfeitures.
-When estimating forfeitures, the Company considers its historical forfeitures as well as expectations about employee behavior.
-For 2016, the Company used a 13% forfeiture rate for its CSRSUs (2015 - 13%).
+The total cost is adjusted each quarter for unvested CSRSUs to reflect the current share price, and this total cost is amortized as an expense over the requisite service period.
+For 2017, the Company elected to recognize forfeitures as they occured rather than estimating service-based forfeitures over the requisite service period.
+In 2016, the Company used a 13% forfeiture rate for CSRSUs.